Last Updated on June 15, 2023 by Grow with Bovees

-If you look at the potted plants in your home closely, sometimes, you may notice tiny white dots moving on the top of the soil or along the edges of the pot.
-This could be an indication that you have a soil mite infestation.
+If you look at the potted plants in your home closely, sometimes, you may notice tiny white bugs about the size of a pinhead moving on the top of the soil or along the edges of the pot and or compost heap.
+These tiny creatures could be an indication that you have a soil mite infestation.

 How To Get Rid Of Soil Mites in Indoor Plants

-Soil mites are scavengers that usually make their home in potting soil or compost heaps because they are attracted to organic, rotting matter such as leaves, moss, wood, etc.
+Mites are beneficial arthropods with decomposition properties that usually make their home in potting soil of potted plants, compost heaps or in a compost bin.
+They love compost because they are attracted to organic decaying matter such as decaying leaves, moss, wood, peat moss etc. They are most commonly found in wooded areas.

-In general, soil mites are not harmful; however, they can be a nuisance and are not a pleasant sight to see in your garden or house plants.
+In general, mites are not harmful and are actually considered to be beneficial to the soil as they are a big part of the decomposition process and scavenge on tiny dead insects and fungi.
+However, they can be a nuisance and are not a pleasant sight to see in your garden soil or house plants.

-While there is no evidence of soil mites attacking or biting humans, these critters may carry parasites such as the eggs of tapeworms, which can be dangerous and a health hazard to humans.
+While there is no evidence that soil mites bite or attack humans, these critters may carry parasites such as the eggs of tapeworms, which can be dangerous and a health hazard to humans.
+This may lead to you wanting to kill soil mites.

-Soil mites thrive on decaying matter and so, checking the soil and removing any decaying material from the soil is the first step to getting rid of soil mites.
+Soil mites thrive on decaying matter and so, checking the soil and removing dead leaves on top of the soil, and any decaying material from the soil is the first step to getting rid of soil mites.

-Remove the top portion of the soil and replace it with fresh, top-quality soil.
-Check the soil you have removed from the pot and remove anything that may serve as food for the mites.
+Remove a few inches of the top portion of the soil and replace it with fresh, top-quality soil.
+Check the old dirt you have removed from the pot and remove anything that may serve as food for the bugs.

 Spray the Plants and Soil

-To ensure that the soil is not conducive for the soil mites and stop them from coming back, you should spray the soil, as well as the plants.
-You can do this by using store-bought insecticides containing pyrethrin or you can make your own organic spray.
+To ensure that the soil is no longer conducive to the soil mites and stop them from coming back, you should spray the dirt, as well as the plants.
+You can do this by using store-bought chemical pesticides and insecticides containing pyrethrin, or you can make your own organic spray.
+By doing this, you will also be getting rid of any fungus gnat larvae that are present.

-Some organic sprays that you can make at home very easily are:
+Some great pest control organic sprays that you can make at home very easily are:

-- Garlic Spray: Put 3-4 cloves of garlic in 1 gallon (3.79 l) of water and leave it for 3-4 days.
-Mix in more water in this solution and spray it on the base of the plants and the soil.
+Put 3-4 cloves of garlic in 1 gallon (3.79 l) of pure water and leave it for 3-4 days.
+Mix in more water in this solution, add this garlic water to a spray bottle and spray it on the base of the plants and the soil.

-- Cinnamon Solution: To 4 cups (0.95 l) of water add 1 teaspoon of cinnamon and allow the cinnamon to settle.
-Pouring this solution on the soil can help to kill the soil mites and other bugs.
+To 4 cups (0.95 l) of water add 1 teaspoon of cinnamon and allow the cinnamon to settle.
+Pouring this cinnamon mixture on the soil can help to get rid of soil mites and other bugs attracted to decaying matter.

-- Dishwashing Soap and Starch Solution: Mix 3-4 drops of dishwashing liquid to 4-5 tbsp. of starch and mix this with water.
-Spray this solution onto the soil directly.
-Avoid spraying the solution on any part of the plant.
+Mix 3-4 drops of dish soap to 4-5 tbsp of starch and mix this with water.
+Spray the dish soap solution onto the soil directly.
+Avoid spraying the dish soap solution on any part of the plant.

 Maintain Your Garden

-Once you remove the soil mites, it is important to maintain your garden and potted plants to prevent the mites from returning.
-Remove all the fallen leaves in your garden to prevent them from decaying on the grass.
+Once you remove the tiny white bugs, it is important to maintain your garden and potted plants to prevent the mites from returning.
+Remove all the fallen leaves from your garden to prevent them from decaying on the grass.
+The white soil mites love leaf litter!

 Soil mites are categorized under arthropods.
 They don’t have internal bones and their legs emerge from their body segments.
 They live in moist and damp soil and feed on algae, dead plants, dead insects, tiny worms and fungi.

-Just around a millimeter in length, soil mites are very tiny and may be difficult to spot with your naked eye and you can see them as white or brown spots moving on the soil.
+Less than a millimeter in length, a soil mite is very tiny and may be difficult to spot with your naked eye and you can see them as tiny white or brown spots moving on the soil.

-The most common of the soil mites is the oribatid.
-These have hard and rounded shells or exoskeletons and are also known as beetle mites or turtle mites.
+The most common type of soil mite is the oribatid mite.
+These are round mites that have hard shells or exoskeletons and are also known as beetle or turtle mites.

-Since they are found in lichen or moss, they are also sometimes called moss mites.
+Since the oribatid mite is found in lichen or moss, they are also sometimes called moss mites.
 Oribatid mites have a long lifespan and can live up to 3-4 years and sometimes even for 7 years.

 - Astigmata Mites: These are usually found in nitrogen-rich soils.